jeyllani/pinescript/README.md

 ---
 ### Contributions

-- If you want to report an error, snippet suggestion, script to add or anything provide a pull request on [github](https://github.com/jeyllani/pinescript)
+- If you want to report an error, snippet suggestion, script to add or anything please provide a [pull request](https://github.com/jeyllani/pinescript/pulls)

 ---